 All enrolled students are required to complete New Student Orientation.
 In addition, we strongly recommend that family members complete the concurrent Family Orientation program.
 The cost of participation for students and families is included in the mandatory first-year student fee charged to all new first-year students.
 No payment is due to New Student Programs, and the first-year student fee will be included in your fall tuition bill.

 University Housing Move-In

 - The dates for University Housing move-in have been adapted for the new start date for classes (August 10, 2020).
 Fall move-in will be held July 31 – August 9 by appointment only.
 Move-in appointments will occur in 3-hour blocks.
-Learn more about this announcement on the University Housing website.
+Sign up for your appointment on the University Housing website.

 - If you are living on campus, we recommend you sign up for an appointment before your orientation begins on Wednesday, August 5th .
 This means your appointment date options would be July 31 - August 4.
 Then, you can attend orientation virtually from your residence hall room.